malditogeek/astor-collector/README.md

 Collector features
 ------------------

+  * API compatible with StatsD, push data with any StatsD client
   * Second-by-second data resolution for active metrics
   * Minute-by-minute data resolution for archived metrics
   * Unlimited retention (well, as much as you can store)